CostelloLab/GSEARerank/README.md

 #### R/02b-expressionMatrices.R

 Compiles the set of CEL files from each experiment and extracts them into a single expression matrix saves in `Data/GEO/Expression_Matrices`.

+#### R/03-differentialExpression.R

+Creates a ranked differentially expression gene list for each treated-vs-control comparison in each study.
+Saves the .rnk files to `Results/Tables/DEG_lists/rnk/`.

+#### R/04-convert_gsea_xls_to_txt.R

+Once GSEA has been performed on all of the ranked lists from the previous step, this script converts all of the xls files produced by GSEA into txt files to `Results/GSEA_DSigDB/txt/`.
+Also saves a final Comparison_Key.txt describing the studies.